 As an Oklahoma City corps member, you have the opportunity to serve in a region that lives out this indelible spirit of progress in two distinct communities: Oklahoma City, the seat of state government and our state's capital, and Lawton, an area with a rich Native history that's home to a large military family community.
 With a diverse population of nearly 1.5 million, the Oklahoma City and Lawton metro areas have an underserved population that includes children who face considerable challenges.
 Corps members, alumni, and staff working in Oklahoma City and Lawton strive to build a more equitable system by promoting rigor, accountability, respect, and a commitment to collaboration.
 We are tasked with building a lasting pipeline of intergenerational leaders who have the conviction to demonstrate what is possible in historically underserved communities by shaping systems.
 We believe that, with this work, the future is promising.

 Teach For America Oklahoma City began in 2011, serving communities in central and western Oklahoma.
-To date, more than 120 corps members have positively impacted the lives of approximately 24,000 students.
+To date, more than 400 corps members have positively impacted the lives of thousands of students.
 Our teachers, alumni, and staff have adopted Oklahoma's spirit of collaboration, grit, and determination, and we work relentlessly to ensure the students of our region have the top opportunities they deserve.